rsapkf/42/docs/software-and-services.md

   - [Dropbox Paper](https://www.dropbox.com/paper)
   - [Zenkit](https://zenkit.com/)
   - [Bear](https://bear.app/) - Bear is a beautiful, flexible writing app for crafting notes and prose. `iOS` `macOS`
+  - [Notable](https://notable.md/) - The Markdown-based note-taking app that doesn't suck. `open-source upto v1.5.1`
+  - [Typora](https://typora.io/) - A new way to read and write Markdown.

 - Read Later/Bookmarking
   - [Pocket](https://getpocket.com/) - When you find something you want to view later, put it in Pocket. `owned by Mozilla`